 How would you define yourself?

-We are a private, PreK-8 Expeditionary Learning school which focuses on the practical application of skills in project-based academic environment.
-Tahoe Expedition does not believe that primary learning comes only from a textbook.
-We do not teach to the test; we teach to character, real-life academics and the future.
-For some, it's easier to understand what we are not.
-We are not a parent run co-op, Spanish immersion, home school, or a public charter school.
+We are an independent, PreK-10th grade Expeditionary Learning school which focuses on the practical application of content and skills in project-based learning environment.
+Tahoe Expedition Academy does not believe that primary learning comes only from a textbook.
+We do not teach to the test; rather, we teach to character and real-life applications of academics.
+We prepare students in an entrepreneurial spirit so that they can become innovators in tomorrow’s world.